What is the Disease Associated With Hemidesmosomes?

 • Junctional Epidermolysis Bullosa (JEB): Due to mutations in integrin α6β4 (alpha 6 beta 4), laminin 332, and BPAG2 (Bullous Pemphigoid Antigen 2).

-• Dystrophic Epidermolysis Bullosa (DEB): Results from mutations in the collagen VII gene, affecting anchoring fibrils associated with hemidesmosomes
+• Dystrophic Epidermolysis Bullosa (DEB): Dystrophic Epidermolysis Bullosa results from mutations in collagen VII, affecting anchoring fibrils that connect the basement membrane to the dermis rather than the hemidesmosomes themselves.

 2. Bullous Pemphigoid (BP)